ZuBB/portage3/issues.md

 * setup scripts
     + ~~new script for getting data/setting/check available apps/props/pathes~~
     + ~~calling scripts for all in theirs forlder~~
-    + get all expand use flags from make.conf
     + new path of make.conf
 * examples:
     + examples for use flags stuff, dependancies, installed stuff